gopipm/Autonomous-Car-Simulation-with-Genetic-Algorithm/README.md

 - Improved obstacle detection accuracy by properly updating ray positions
 - Fixed ray direction calculation to use proper vector multiplication

+### Missing Function Bug Fix
+- Restored accidentally removed `pldistance` function that calculates perpendicular distance from a point to a line
+- This function is critical for checkpoint detection in the particle system

 ## Code Improvements

 The code has been refactored to improve: